ShettaKeval20/AndroidProject2_LocationApp/README.md

-ViaLocation - Find nearby places
+ViaLocation - This app is developed by a purpose of listing the all nearby places from google maps and to share the current location of the user via email.

 This is project is developed by Aakash Patel, Ashika Trambadiya, Keval Shetta and Krushna Joshi